yehan2002/temp/docs/readme.md

 # Tmp
-A simple module used to make a temporary folder and delete the folder when the script exits.The folder is created in the
+A simple python module used to make a temporary folder and delete the folder when the script exits.The folder is created in the
 /tmp directory with a unique folder name.